mishraiiit/MultiGridSolver/README.md

 # MultiGrid Solver

-A serial implementation of the aggregation-based algebraic multigrid method for convection-diffusion problems.

 ## Overview

 This project implements algorithms 5.1, 5.2 and 5.3 described in [AGMG with Guaranteed Convergence Rate](https://github.com/mishraiiit/MultiGridSolver/blob/master/docs/AGMG_with_guarenteed_convergence_rate.pdf) paper, adapting the serial algorithms for GPU execution.